satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/README.md

 2. In the system file explorer you should find new drive (e.g. called RPI-RP2 drive) exposed by the Pico board.
 Drag & drop (or copy) the selected firmware to this drive.
 The Pico will reset automaticly after the upload and after few seconds it will be ready to use by HyperHDR as a serial port device using Adalight driver.

-# Adafruit ItsyBitsy RP2040  mit Level Shifter using GPIO14(OUTPUT_DATA_PIN) on output 5.
+# Adafruit ItsyBitsy RP2040 with level shifter using GPIO14(OUTPUT_DATA_PIN) on output 5.
 For devices larger than 65 inch televisions, a third power injection for the LEDs in the center is required.

 ![Ambilight Adafruit ItsyBitsy](https://github.com/satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/assets/68075993/76f4c91f-6420-4157-9b0f-7efdc4396b12)